yuvalmGS/gigaspaces-wiki-jekyll/xap100adm/blobstore-tuning-guide.markdown

 ##	Installing Linux Tools

-Firstly, keep in mind that these commands may or not exist on the machine(s) you are using and you will need to install them if they don't.
+Firstly, keep in mind that these commands may or may not exist on the machine(s) you are using and you will need to install them if they don't.
 The basics are as follows (and yes, most of these commands need to be ‘sudo’):

 {%highlight bash%}
 sudo yum search 'command'  - this command helps you find the name of a package that contains certain things, ie. libraries or executables